andrewbruening/AdventureWorks-Demographic-Analysis/README.md

 1. The pyodbc package was used to connect to the AdventureWorks database and query in python.
 2. Since we'll be importing our data to Tableau, it's in our best interests to work from one large dataframe.
 This isn't always possible, but we can take advantage of the opportunity here with **'custdf'**
 3. There wasn't much cleaning to be done, but I did need to convert the **BirthDate** column to a brand new **Age** column.
 I wrote a custom function and used the difference between today's date and BirthDate to make Age.
-4. Regex was implemented to standardize StockItemName in **'productdf'**, and to categorize it in **'timedf'**.
-5. The two dataframes were exported from Python, a few dashboard elements were designed in Figma, then everything was imported to Tableau.
+4. A few dashboard elements were designed in Figma, then everything was imported to Tableau for dashboard creation.
-6. The complete [dashboard] features hover tooltips on most graphics and text boxes.
+5. The complete [dashboard] features hover tooltips on most graphics and text boxes.

 ![](Dashboard_Screenshots/tooltip_gif.gif)